 What Is An Arm Lift?

-An arm lift procedure or Brachioplasty at Sargent Plastic Surgery in Salt Lake City and Bountiful, Utah, is an operation designed to reduce and reshape the upper arms from the armpit to the elbow.
-A brachioplasty reduces excess sagging skin and fat to help tighten, smooth and reshape the upper arm.
+An arm lift procedure, called Brachioplasty, is an operation designed to reduce and reshape the upper arms from the armpit to the elbow.
+A Brachioplasty reduces excess sagging skin and fat to help tighten, smooth, and reshape the upper arm.